efsalvarenga/CV/index.md

 ## [Professional Experience](https://www.linkedin.com/in/efs-alvarenga/)

-__Analytics Lead | Shell__ Upstream & IG IDA,
+__Analytics Lead__ | Shell E&P Information Data & Analytics
 _The Hague - NL (Mar 2020 - Present)_

-Currently coordinating a team of 7 analysts and data scientists (as of Jan/2020), delivering petroleum analytics projects for exploration, new business development, subsurface and wells.
+Currently coordinating a team of 7 analysts and data scientists, delivering petroleum analytics projects for exploration, new business development, subsurface and wells.

-__Analytics Petroleum Engineer__ | Shell E&P Information Data & Analytics _The Hague - NL (Sep 2018 - Feb 2020)_
+__Analytics Petroleum Engineer__ | Shell E&P Information Data & Analytics
+_The Hague - NL (Sep 2018 - Feb 2020)_

-I am the E&P Information Data and Analytics' focal point for wells, reservoir and facilities management, delivering data science and operational research projects for deep water and unconventional oil fields.
+I was the E&P IDA' focal point for wells, reservoir and facilities management, delivering data science and operational research projects for deep water and unconventional oil fields.

-Currently coordinating a team of 7 analysts and data scientists (as of Jan/2020), delivering petroleum analytics projects for exploration, new business development and subsurface & wells.
-I am responsible for the team's technical leadership and for maintaining a healthy funnel of work, having brought in $56m worth of new projects in 2019.
+Responsible for the team's technical leadership and for maintaining a healthy funnel of work, I have brought in $56m worth of new projects in 2019.
 - Delivered 2019's #1 & #2 projects for Unconventionals Technology, with combined estimated NPV of $24m: the Early Productivity Index Calculator (EPIC) and Production Optimisation & Surveillance Tool (POST)
 - Conceived and currently delivering the Brazil Advanced Data Analytics (BRADA) programme in areas such as reservoir engineering, production allocation and wells integrity surveillance, with an estimated NPV of $20m
-- Leverage the [collaboration between different teams](https://headlinesuk.foleon.com/shell-ai/shellai2019report/upstream-analytics/) within Shell, such as asset teams, PTX, PTD, PTW, and IT; and external research resources
+- Leveraged the [collaboration between different teams](https://headlinesuk.foleon.com/shell-ai/shellai2019report/upstream-analytics/) within Shell, such as asset teams, PTX, PTD, PTW, and IT; and external research resources
-- Projects I led the digital workstream were nominated for 5 awards - EPIC was shortlisted for the Global Development Awards and later won the PTX/E VP award in the second half of 2019
+- Projects whose digital workstream I led were nominated for 5 awards - EPIC was shortlisted for the Global Development Awards and later won the PTX/E VP award in the second half of 2019

-__Senior Data Scientist | WRc plc__ Asset Management,
+__Senior Data Scientist__ | WRc plc Asset Resilience
 _Swindon - UK  (Jul 2017 - Jun 2018)_

 Drove asset efficiency for the utilities industry through data science projects, turning raw data into actionable business intelligence, while actively developing junior scientists and engineers.